lcabaceira/dralf/TECHDETAILS.md

     * Jmx Domain  : Alfresco

 Description: One of the coolest features of DrAlf.
 Allows the user to debug specific Alfresco components (without stopping alfresco).
-The current version targets Cifs debug, Ftp debug, Webdab debug, General File Servers Debug, Content Modeling Debug, Clustering Debug, Forms Engine Debug, CMIS Debug, Email/Imap Debug, Workflow Debug, Webscripts Debug and MetaData Extraction Debug.
+The current version targets Cifs debug, Ftp debug, Webdav debug, General File Servers Debug, Content Modeling Debug, Clustering Debug, Forms Engine Debug, CMIS Debug, Email/Imap Debug, Workflow Debug, Webscripts Debug and MetaData Extraction Debug.
 It contains a very nice feature "Expert User Options" where you can enter a class name (org.alfresco... ) to immediate Debug.
 It allows to immediate Stop of all Debugging actions, reverting all the logs levels to their initial status.